 Investor Story: Peter & Diane

-As Associate Director of EquityMultiple’s Investor Relations Team, I enjoy connecting with investors and learning about their unique stories, experiences, and strategies.
-Earlier this year I visited a number of investors across the Western U.S. This is an interview with Peter Kuhn, a 17-time EquityMultiple investor…
+EquityMultiple’s Investor Relations Team is all about connecting with investors and learning about their unique stories, experiences, and strategies.
+We recently visited a number of investors across the Western U.S. This is an interview with Peter Kuhn, a 17-time EquityMultiple investor…

 - “10 years into my investing career I began to realize that all of the older, most successful investors I knew had substantial real estate portfolios.”